NguyenCatNguyen/Information-Security/Homework/Homework3.md

   - Send the requests to the selected DNS servers.
   - This will cause amplification by increasing the size of the response packets.
 ### 3. Link-to-link encryption and end-to-end encryption can be used to protect data transmitted over networks.
 Which means is used by VPN?
 - VPN uses `end-to-end encryption` to protect data transmitted over networks.
+Since `link-to-link encryption` only protects data transmitted over a single link.
 ### 4. What security services are provided by TLS?
 Choose one attack and explain how TLS prevents it.
 - `TLS` provides the following security services:
   - `Confidentiality`: TLS uses symmetric encryption to provide confidentiality.